Breaking News

 Shorter gaps reduce the time available to brake safely.
 When the vehicle ahead slows suddenly, drivers may not have enough space to stop without contact.

-Maintaining consistent spacing becomes more difficult when traffic is dense and constantly shifting between movement and pause.
+Maintaining consistent spacing becomes more challenging when traffic is dense and constantly shifting between movement and pause.

 Traffic Conditions That Increase the Risk of Chain-Reaction Crashes

-• Limited visibility of traffic ahead – Drivers may not see slowing vehicles until it is too late.
+• Limited visibility of traffic ahead: Drivers may not see slowing vehicles until it is too late.
+For instance, foggy roads can lead to a chain-reaction accident.

 Where Do Chain-Reaction Crashes Commonly Occur?